Hemoptysis (band): Misanthropic Slaughter (2010–present)

-Most recently, Heavy Metal Magazine announced Hemoptysis as one of the bands appearing on "Gates Volume 1 – Ascension" – The official soundtrack to the webcomic by Hal Hefner.
-Released on August 9, 2011, and available through iTunes and Amazon, all proceeds go to the Ronnie James Dio "Stand Up And Shout Cancer Fund".
+Heavy Metal Magazine announced Hemoptysis as one of the bands appearing on "Gates Volume 1 – Ascension" – The official soundtrack to the webcomic by Hal Hefner.
+Released on August 9, 2011, and available through iTunes and Amazon, all proceeds went to the Ronnie James Dio "Stand Up And Shout Cancer Fund".

-On May 28, 2014, the band released a statement that they would no longer record the last 5 written songs and were disbanding to fulfill future musical endeavors.
+On May 28, 2014, the band released a statement that they would no longer record the last five written songs and were disbanding to fulfill future musical endeavors.